Senior Appeals Counsel

 DJH: Okay.
 And have there been times when the defense has claimed that you or your office have not provided appropriate material?

 DJH: Of-, often.
 And what’s the general claim?

 Well, th- I think there is a cloud of suspicion that we’re sitting on all this information and we’re not sharing it and somehow they will all become innocent if we did give them the documents.
 Often it’s RPF related.

 DJH: Okay.
 And has that – have any of those challenges resulted in, how do we say this, negative – action by the court that would be against the position of the prosecutor?

 Not in the cases that I worked on.

 DJH: Okay, but are you aware of others (____)?

-Yes and I’m not going to talk about that.
+Yeah, but I’m not going to talk about them.